josevcm/nfc-laboratory/README.md

 ![NFCB ASK](doc/nfcb-ask-nrz.png)

-For the responses from the card are encoded with binary phase change modulation, BPSK, using NRZ-L encoding.
+Responses from the card are encoded with binary phase change modulation, BPSK, using NRZ-L encoding.

 ![NFCB ASK](doc/nfcb-bpsk.png)